ArosioGiada/middleware-prototypes-rabbitmq/README.md

 Three message-driven prototypes built around **RabbitMQ** as a shared middleware, exploring how independent services can communicate asynchronously across different problem domains and, in one case, entirely different tech stacks.

-This project was completed as part of *PBT205 — Project-based Learning Studio: Technology* (Torrens University), a subject focused on building software prototypes using middleware and emerging technologies in a team environment.
+This project was completed as part of *PBT205 — Project-based Learning Studio: Technology* (Torrens University), a subject focused on building software prototypes using middleware and emerging technologies.

-> This was a collaborative group project, developed and built together by a team of three.

 ---